-as it stands the movement on low G would appear to be unplayable.
-The n follow the later variations as above -- the Taorluath singling providing the tone row for all of these.
-There is no crunluath a mach:
+As it stands the movement on low G would appear to be unplayable, although the intention is clear enough.
+Then follow the later variations as above-the Taorluath singling providing the tone row for all of these.
+There is no crunluath a mach.
 'Craigillachy', tone row for later variations, Donald MacDonald, Ancient Martial Music, (pp.61-7)

-Angus MacKay develops the tune along the lines of MacDonald, except that his Taorluath fosgailte movement takes the form of open triplets as below, which is his standard way of doing it.
-The following examples show his characteristic timings:
+Angus MacKay develops the tune along the lines of MacDonald, except that his Taorluath fosgailte movement takes the form of open triplets as below, which is his standard way of doing this movement-as follows:

+33

+CRUINNEACHADH NA'N GRANDACH.